NSLS-II/docs/source/beamline-configuration.rst

     from bluesky.global_state import gs
     gs.RE.subscribe_lossless('all', metadatastore.commands.insert)

+    # At the end of every run, verify that files were saved and
+    # print a confirmation message.
+    from bluesky.callbacks.broker import verify_files_saved
+    gs.RE.subscribe('stop', post_run(verify_files_saved))

     # Import matplotlib and put it in interactive mode.
     import matplotlib.pyplot as plt
     plt.ion()